 - Knowledge – it’s our full time job to know the standards and how to help you work within them

-- Lower Business Impact – Our auditors can conduct your audit in a fraction of the time with great efficiency than a traditional self-audit
+- Lower Business Impact – Our auditors can conduct your audit in a fraction of the time with greater efficiency than a traditional self-audit

-- Lower Employment Costs – second party internal audits removes the need to hire and staff lead auditors, leave it to the experts
+- Lower Employment Costs – second party internal audits remove the need to hire and staff lead auditors, leave it to the experts at TQA.

 Texas Quality Assurance is ready to assist with your internal audits to measure its strengths and weakness against your own procedures or methods and/or against external standards adopted by (voluntary) or imposed on (mandatory) the organization.